Trump sues NY attorney general, seeking to stop investigation into his company - KTVZ

 Former President Donald Trump and the Trump Organization have sued New York Attorney General Letitia James, asking for a federal court to halt or limit her office’s ongoing investigations.

-The lawsuit also seeks to enjoin James’ involvement in any civil or criminal actions against the former President or his company.
+The lawsuit, which comes on the heels of James’ office seeking to depose Trump as part of its civil fraud investigation into the Trump Organization, also seeks to enjoin James’ involvement in any civil or criminal actions against the former President or his company.

+RELATED: New Manhattan DA Alvin Bragg pledges to focus on Trump investigations

+The suit, filed in federal court in Northern New York Monday, accuses James of misconduct, claiming she has abused her investigatory powers to target her political adversaries and advance her career.

 This story is breaking and will be updated.